 Complementary_colors (Wikipedia)

-Complementary colors are pairs of colors which, when combined or mixed, cancel each other out (lose hue) by producing a grayscale color like white or black.[better source needed] When placed next to each other, they create the strongest contrast for those two colors.
+Complementary colors are pairs of colors which, when combined or mixed, cancel each other out (lose chroma) by producing a grayscale color like white or black.[better source needed] When placed next to each other, they create the strongest contrast for those two colors.
 Complementary colors may also be called "opposite colors".
+They are so called, because between the two shades, the set of the three primaries, red, blue and yellow is completed.

 Which pairs of colors are considered complementary depends on the color theory one uses: